tanksdude/tanks-game/README.md

 ### Installing

-Install Visual Studio (2019) and the GitHub extension (I don't know if that's needed), then clone this project and run x64 Release (or Debug if you want to) (also make sure you're on the solution, not project)
+Install Visual Studio (2019) and the GitHub extension (I don't know if that's needed), then clone this project and run x64 Release (or Debug if you want to) (also make sure you're on the solution, not project).

 Pre-compiled executables are available under "Releases" in the [GitHub repository](https://github.com/tanksdude/tanks-game).

 ## Running the tests

-Hahaha, nope.
+Will come soon™.

+## Documentation

+I didn't find a good way to easily build documentation, so... there's no documentation.

-Will need them eventually, though.
+Will add some notes eventually, but nothing major.

 ## Built With